-- Low Benefit versus cost ratio (less than 1) - Sheet-pile wall may be more feasible due to space constraints behind the properties in Cutler Avenue. - Design challenges for options at the Cutler Avenue causeway.
-It is currently assumed to remain open. - Lack of sufficient warning time to close the levee at the Culter Street causeway. - Consideration of aesthetic values and visual amenity associated with a raised embankment. - Environmental impacts.
+- Low Benefit versus cost ratio (less than 1). - Confirm that the entire alignment is needed. - Sheet-pile wall may be more feasible due to space constraints behind the properties in Cutler Avenue. - Design challenges for options at the Cutler Avenue causeway.
+It is currently assumed to remain open. - Lack of sufficient warning time to close the levee at the Culter Street causeway. - Consideration of aesthetic values and visual amenity associated with a raised embankment. - Communicate the level of potential impacts during the feasibility study. - Environmental impacts.